 Market Opportunity: Many micro businesses offer a specialized product or skill, such as graphic design work or even homemade bread.
 By offering a unique service, you can build a consistent network of clients.
 Eventually, this can help you expand your business and increase your overall profits.

 Low Business Costs: Micro business owners also enjoy lower overhead expenses when compared to larger business structures.
-There is often not a designated office space to pay for (as many micro business owners work from home), and there are fewer employees on payroll.
+There is often not a designated office space to pay for (as many micro business owners work from home), and there are fewer employees on the payroll.

 Disadvantages Of A Micro Business